advanced-security/secret-scanning-tools/CONTRIBUTING.md

 Please test your changes before submitting a PR.

+Before making changes to `secretscanning/test.py` please run `make lint` in the `secretscanning` directory.

 ## Submitting changes

 Please fork the repository, and raise a Pull Request (PR) for review.